Quantum Tomography and Entanglement in Semi-Leptonic $h\to VV^*$ Decays at Higher Orders: Analysis

 We now turn to the entanglement indicators and the stability of the two-qutrit description for the reconstructed spin density matrix.
 In \autoref{fig:NLOEW}, we present the upper $(\mathcal{C}_\text{UB})$ and lower $(\mathcal{C}_\text{LB})$ bounds on the concurrence as a function of the dilepton invariant mass.
 In addition to the reconstructed density matrix, $\rho$, obtained from the quantum tomography analysis described in~\autoref{sec:tomography}, we also present results using its closest physical projection, $\rho^\text{proj}$.
 We observe that the upper and lower bounds for the concurrence are very stable for the $h\to \ell^\pm \nu_\ell q\bar{q}'$ channel (\autoref{fig:NLOEW}, left panel) when comparing the original and projected density matrices.
 This is further supported by the modest negative eigenvalues for the original density matrices (third subpanel) and the small relative distances between the original and projected density matrices (bottom subpanel).
 For completeness, we show results for two scenarios of photon recombination radii, $R=0.1\,,0.3$.
 We find that the relative distances slightly decrease for larger recombination radius, as the photon recombination partially recovers the back-to-back kinematics of the LO events.
 This behavior is consistent with the results in~\autoref{tab:WWEW}, where the additional angular coefficients induced at NLO EW are accordingly suppressed.\footnote{Increasing the photon recombination radius leads only to subleading effects in the $h \to \ell^+\ell^- q\bar{q}$ channel, where no statistically relevant additional angular coefficients are generated.
 These differences between the $h\to ZZ^*$ and $h\to WW^*$ channels are consistent with the results observed in the fully leptonic final states~\cite{Goncalves:2025mvl,Goncalves:2025xer}.} This confirms the robustness of the effective two-qutrit description in the semi-leptonic $h\to \ell^\pm \nu_\ell q\bar{q}'$ channel at higher orders, further supporting the corresponding experimental analysis proposed in Ref.~\cite{Fabbri:2023ncz}.

 In the $h\to \ell^+\ell^- c\bar{c}$ (central panel) and $h\to \ell^+\ell^- b\bar{b}$ (right panel), the differences between the reconstructed and projected density matrices are more sizable.
-However, they can be suppressed by imposing a larger dilepton invariant mass cut $m_{\ell\ell}>25$~GeV, which mitigates the negative eigenvalues from $\sim-0.1$ to $-0.05$.
+However, they can be suppressed by imposing a larger dilepton invariant mass cut $m_{\ell\ell}>25$~GeV, which mitigates the negative eigenvalues from $\sim -0.3$ to $\sim-0.15$.
 These larger effects in the $h \to \ell^+\ell^- q\bar{q}$ channels are consistent with the behavior observed in the angular coefficients reported in \autoref{tab:ZZEW}.

-Finally, it is instructive to compare the present findings with the results derived for the $h\to e^+e^- \mu^+\mu^-$ channel~\cite{Goncalves:2025mvl,Goncalves:2025xer}.
-In the fully leptonic final state, higher-order EW effects significantly challenge the stability of the density matrix, with relative distances $|\rho^\text{proj}-\rho|_F/|\rho|_F\sim 30\%$--$70\%$ (see Appendix~A of Ref.~\cite{Goncalves:2025xer}), indicating the breakdown of the two-qutrit approximation.
-In contrast, the semi-leptonic channels $h\to \ell^+\ell^- q\bar{q}$ (central and right panels of \autoref{fig:NLOEW}) show much milder effects, with relative distances of $\sim 5\%$--$10\%$, depending on the dilepton invariant mass.
-This shows that the two-qutrit description provides an effective framework for these events.
+Finally, it is instructive to compare these results with those obtained for the fully leptonic channel $h\to e^+e^-\mu^+\mu^-$~\cite{Goncalves:2025mvl,Goncalves:2025xer}.
+In that case, higher-order EW corrections significantly challenge the stability of the density matrix, yielding relative distances $|\rho^\text{proj}-\rho|_F/|\rho|_F\sim 30\%$--$70\%$ (see Appendix~A of Ref.~\cite{Goncalves:2025xer}), signaling the breakdown of the two-qutrit approximation.
+In contrast, the semi-leptonic $h\to \ell^+\ell^-q\bar q$ channels, shown in the central and right panels of \autoref{fig:NLOEW}, display milder deviations, with relative distances of approximately $15\%$--$30\%$, depending on the dilepton invariant mass.
+Therefore, the semi-leptonic density matrices are better approximated by a two-qutrit description than their fully leptonic counterpart.